-Reflux is where some of the contents in your baby's tummy leak back up into their mouth.
-This is different from vomiting, where your baby's muscles forcefully contract.
+Reflux is where some of the milk and acid in your baby's tummy leak back up into their mouth.
+This is different from vomiting.

 Signs and symptoms of reflux

 Reflux usually begins before a baby is 8 weeks old.

 - spitting up milk during or after feeds